Ratimon/haskell-abstract-algeba-practice/README.md

 This demonstrates that the binary operator of division is not closed on the set of real numbers when we consider the possibility of division by zero.

 27. What algebraic structure is all odd integers under multiplication?
 All even integers under addition?

 > **Answer**

+The set of all odd integers under multiplication forms a group.

+Here's why:

+1. Closure: When you multiply two odd integers, the result is also an odd integer.
+So, the set is closed under multiplication.

+2. Associativity: Multiplication of integers is associative, so this property holds for the set of odd integers as well.

+3. Identity Element: The identity element for multiplication is 1.
+In the set of odd integers, 1 is also an odd integer, so it serves as the identity element.

+4. Inverse Element: For any odd integer 'a', its multiplicative inverse is 1/a, which is also an odd integer (assuming a ≠ 0).
+So, every element in the set has an inverse within the set.

+On the other hand, the set of all even integers under addition forms an abelian (commutative) group.

+Here's why:

+1. Closure: When you add two even integers, the result is also an even integer.
+So, the set is closed under addition.

+2. Associativity: Addition of integers is associative, so this property holds for the set of even integers as well.

+3. Identity Element: The identity element for addition is 0.
+In the set of even integers, 0 is also an even integer, so it serves as the identity element.

+4. Inverse Element: For any even integer 'a', its additive inverse is -a, which is also an even integer.
+So, every element in the set has an inverse within the set.

+5. Commutativity: Addition of integers is commutative, so this property holds for the set of even integers as well, making it an abelian group.